jengalas/thegourmetmoose-netlify/_posts/2018-02-03-cocoa-brownies.md

 tags:
   - dessert
   - American
-excerpt: 'From [Joy of Baking](http://www.joyofbaking.com/barsandsquares/CocoaBrownies.html).
+excerpt: "From [Joy of Baking](http://www.joyofbaking.com/barsandsquares/CocoaBrownies.html).
 These make tender, chewy/fudgy brownies.
 Dutch processed cocoa makes a very dark, almost black, brownie.
-These are excellent frosted with the mint frosting from Irish Mist Brownies (but I use only about ¾ of that recipe for one 8"x8" pan of brownies).
-While it's important not to overbake brownies, ours took 30-31 minutes, just a bit longer than the recipe recommends.'
+These are excellent frosted with the mint frosting from Irish Mist Brownies (but I use only about ¾ of that recipe for one 8-inch x 8-inch pan of brownies).
+While it's important not to overbake brownies, ours took 30-31 minutes, just a bit longer than the recipe recommends."
 header:
   teaser: /images/cocoa-brownies-150x150.jpg
 ---